-Make an Impact in the Lives of Florida Breast Cancer Patients
+Make an Impact in the Lives of Breast Cancer Patients in Florida

 Florida Breast Cancer Foundation (FBCF) works statewide to raise awareness and mobilize Floridians to ensure sufficient public funding for breast cancer research, and quality health care for all without fear of discrimination and an environment free of carcinogens.